bio-brillouin/HDF5_BLS/README.md

 ## GUI

 The package comes with a graphical user interface (GUI) that allows users to easily open, edit, and save data.
+Please refer to the [tutorial](https://github.com/bio-brillouin/HDF5_BLS/blob/main/guides/Tutorial/Tutorial.pdf) for more information.

-## Installation
+## Library

+### Library installation

 You can install **HDF5_BLS** directly from PyPI: